Soft Chocolate Peanut Butter Cup Cookies

 You won’t be able to resist either.

 You can use any instant chocolate pudding in these cookies: chocolate, chocolate fudge, or Hershey’s Special Dark.
-I don’t recommend sugar-free (I’ve never used that in these cookies, so I can’t guarantee success).
+I don’t recommend sugar-free (I’ve never used that in these Chocolate Peanut Butter Cup Cookies, so I can’t guarantee success).

 For an extra chocolate flavor, I add two tablespoons of cocoa to the batter.
 I prefer to use the Hershey’s Special Dark cocoa for an extra punch of chocolate flavor, but you can use regular unsweetened if you prefer.